rdkcentral/Lightning-ui/docs/CollectionWrapper/Carousel.md

 ### direction
 Sets the direction the Carousel starts building towards, this value should be `row` of `column`.
 Default and fallback value is `row`.

+### forceLoad
+Sets if the components that are added are force loaded, meaning they always exist as components and therefore might take up more memory than you would like.
+This value should be a `boolean`.

 ### spacing
 Sets the fallback spacing between the items.
 Default value is 0(zero) `pixels`.